 This is a lab-intensive course in which students refine their inquiry skills through laboratory work; developing appropriate methodologies to address a research question, selecting appropriate statistical methods for processing numerical results, operating digital lab probe technology, and supporting their claims with both qualitative and quantitative data.

 MUSIC: Classes cover music history particular to the first half of the twentieth century.
 Students take the AP Music Theory Examination during this year.
-The class uses the ABRSM curriculum as the basis for theory instruction and for preparation for practical exams.
-The course integrates aural, sight-singing, written, composition and analytical skills in the development of the student’s approach.
-The course progresses to include twentieth century scales, choral structures and compositional procedures through analysis and original composition as well as an insight into contemporary music styles.
+The class uses the Associated Board of the Royal Schools of Music curriculum as the basis for theory instruction and for preparation for practical exams.
+The course integrates aural, sight-singing, written, composition, and analytical skills in the development of the student’s approach.
+The course progresses to include twentieth century scales, choral structures, and compositional procedures through analysis and original composition as well as an insight into contemporary music styles.

 TECHNOLOGY: High School students receive instruction in information technology and computer use.
 Technology retains its supplemental role during High School.
 Building on knowledge gained in Middle School (particularly in the fields of word processing, spreadsheet use and presentation software applications), students learn to use technology to present information.
 Finally, students develop the ability to collect information using academic databases.
 These skills enable them to confidently pursue independent academic projects.